Formula One Group research snapshot

 LevelValueWhy it matters

-Immediate support$84 to $86This zone covers the late-June reported trading area and should be rechecked against live chart data before use.
+Immediate support$86 to $88This zone sits near the reported 50-day moving average of $86.35 and should be rechecked against live chart data before use.

-Near resistance$90 to $92The early-July price zone is the first area where a move should be confirmed by current volume and fundamentals.
+Near resistance$93 to $95The late-July price zone around $93.50 to $95 is the first area where a move should be confirmed by current volume and fundamentals.

 Major resistance$99.52The published 52-week high is a historical reference, not a price target.

-VolatilityEvent, rights, and valuation sensitivePrice can react to media contracts, promoter fees, premium-demand evidence, interest rates, and changes in growth expectations.
+VolatilityEvent, rights, and valuation sensitiveThe reported beta of about 0.73 is below market, but price can still react to media contracts, promoter fees, premium-demand evidence, interest rates, and changes in growth expectations.

 InvalidationSustained break below $73.70 or weaker rights economicsA new 52-week low warrants a fresh review of cash flow, leverage, commercial contracts, and the investment thesis.